Home / MCP / Bonsai MCP Server

 get_selected_ifc_entities

-Retrieves information about IFC entities currently selected in Blender.
+Returns information about IFC entities corresponding to objects currently selected in Blender.

 get_user_view

-Captures the current Blender viewport as an image.
+Captures the current Blender viewport as an image for visualization.

 export_ifc_data

-Exports IFC data to JSON or CSV, with filtering options.
+Exports IFC data to JSON or CSV with optional filtering by type or level.

 place_ifc_object

-Creates and positions IFC elements at specified coordinates.
+Creates and positions an IFC element at specified coordinates with optional rotation.

 get_ifc_quantities